The def Feature

 Exceptions

-Hyperscript functions support a single catch block that can be used to catch exceptions that are thrown synchronously or asynchronously
+Hyperscript functions support a single catch block that can be used to catch exceptions that are thrown synchronously or asynchronously:

 <script type="text/hyperscript">